govau/design-system-site/content/components/main-nav/default.md

 Most sites will require some form of navigation to help users find the information they’re looking for.
 While a horizontal navigation bar is just one option for navigation design, it is one of the most visible and familiar ways of helping users navigate a site.

-The main navigation component is designed to to work closely with the [header](/components/header/) component and collapses down to a conventional open/close menu button on smaller devices.
+The main navigation component is designed to work closely with the [header](/components/header/) component and collapses down to a conventional open/close menu button on smaller devices.

 **Note:** Because the main navigation component is a horizontal list, it doesn’t accommodate a large amount of items.
 If you need more space, consider another navigation component such as the [side nav](/components/side-nav/).